ckeditor/ckeditor5/packages/ckeditor5-autoformat/docs/features/autoformat.md

 category: features
 ---

-The {@link module:autoformat/autoformat~Autoformat} feature allows you to quickly apply formatting to the content you are writing.
+The {@link module:autoformat/autoformat~Autoformat} feature allows you to quickly apply formatting to the content you are writing with the utilization of shortcodes.
+Use Markdown-type inline codes as you type, for a faster and more efficient editing.

 <info-box info>
 	This feature is enabled by default in all builds.